indrode/zsh-custom/README.md

 ## Notes

-To get the `gmail` command work without having to enter your password manually each time, create a file called `.gmail` in the `/custom` folder that includes your Gmail password (and nothing else).
-Now, when running `gmail`, the password is copied into the clipboard first.
+To get the `gmail` command work without having to enter your password manually each time, create a hidden file (e.g. `.personal`) in the `/custom` folder that includes your Gmail password (and nothing else).
+Now, you can run `gmail personal`.
+This allows you to create unlimited Gmail accounts.

 My personal zsh theme `indro` is kept in it's usual place in `~/.oh-my-zsh/themes` and is currently not checked into revision control.